alces-software/flight-appliance-docs/docs/source/vpn/vpn.rst

 Cluster VPN
 ===========

 Your cluster is automatically configured with a Virtual Private Network (VPN) - allowing you to connect your workstation to the cluster network.
+The cluster VPN provides your machine with an IP address that is part of the environment's network, allowing direct communication with compute nodes for high-performance graphical application access and data transfer.
+All communications exchanged over a VPN are automatically encrypted using a certificate unique to your cluster.

 The Alces Flight Compute VPN uses `OpenVPN <https://openvpn.net/>`_ - so you may wish to use a client that is capable of connecting using OpenVPN configurations.

 .. note:: Each Alces Flight Compute cluster you deploy is configured with a separate VPN configuration - so you will need to create new profiles within your client for each Alces Flight Compute environment you create